rockettheme/docs/Docs/wordpress/themes/cerulean/demo_slideshow.md

 :   1. **Top - Logo** [35%, 9%, se]

-Here's the widget breakdown for the Slideshow section:
+Here is the widget breakdown for the Slideshow section:

 * RokGallery

 #### RokGallery
-In our demo, we've actually broken down the Slideshow widget position by preset, so depending on which preset you use, you'll see a different slideshow.
+In our demo, we have actually broken down the Slideshow widget position by preset, so depending on which preset you use, you will see a different slideshow.
 We did this in order to match appropriate images with the various potential color schemes of Cerulean.

-For the sake of simplicity, we've broken down the details of the RokGallery slideshow for Preset 1.
+For the sake of simplicity, we have broken down the details of the RokGallery slideshow for Preset 1.
 The other presets are virtually identical in their settings, aside from a different image selection.

-Here's a breakdown of the widget options:
+Here is a breakdown of the widget options:

 | Option             |          Setting |
 | :----------------- | ---------------: |